Mount Gleason Lookout

 Mount Gleason was named by Army surveyors in 1875 for George Gleason, a mine superintendent and the first postmaster of Ravenna (an 1860s mining camp in Soledad Canyon).
 Seeking timber to shore up his mine, Gleason built the first rough road up the slopes of the mountain that now bears his name and discovered gold high on the slope (1869).

 “One of the eyes of the Forest Service.”
-Credit: California Historical Society Collection at USC
+Credit: USC

 Construction of Tower